keithbuhler/keithbuhler.github.io/teach/PHL-293-S2016-Syllabus.md

 The "classical" or cardinal Greek virtues are justice, moderation, courage, and wisdom (Aristotle, *Nicomachean Ethics*, Plato, *Republic*).
 Notice that the first three seem to us "moral" while the last seems more "intellectual".
 For this reason, part of the re-invigorated conversation about virtue centers on the "intellectual virtues" (Cf. Linda Zagzebski, *Virtues of the Mind*).

-This revival of interest is fitting, since philosophy has been closely associated with wisdom — φιλοσοφια (philosophia) means *love of wisdom* -- and Peter commands Christians “add to your faith virtue” (2 Pet 1).
+This revival of interest is fitting, since philosophy has been closely associated with wisdom — φιλοσοφία (philosophίa) means *love of wisdom* -- and Peter commands Christians “add to your faith virtue” (2 Pet 1).

 Wisdom and virtue, far from being old-fashioned or obselete, are immortal.
 Some of the oldest surviving pieces of human civilization are books of wisdom (*Instructions to Shuruppak*, Proverbs, Job); one of the seven Biblical genres is "wisdom literature".
 Wisdom and virtue talk has played a central role in ancient, medieval, early modern, and now contemporary discussions of how to live well.